parthipa36/Python_DS_2days/README.md

 - Integrate with twitter APIs to stream live tweets
 - Scrape data from website
 - Can we understand the sentiments from customer reviews?

+Machine Learning Using Python - Pre-Conference Workshop at IIM Bangalore